-12.2.
+12.3.
 Participants may be:

-For Senior and Youth World Championships, and Regional Championships: A team shall be comprised of five competitors.
+For Senior, Ladies, Youth World Championships, and Zonal Championships: A team shall be comprised of maximum five competitors plus optionally one Reserve and/or one Captain and/or one Manager.

 For all other FIPS-Mouche championships: